Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years

-The average maternal age in the the US reached 27.98 years in 2024, showing a modest increase of 0.13 years from 2023.
-This measure has been steadily climbing over the last five years, with the average standing at 27.77 years during that period.
-Compared to the 1970s, when the average maternal age was 22.79 years, today's figure is 5.2 years higher.
-Despite this rise, the the US ranks relatively low on the global scale, holding the 34th position out of 38 countries in terms of average maternal age.
+The average maternal age in the the US has reached 27.98 years in 2024, reflecting a small increase of 0.13 years from 27.85 in 2023.
+Over the last five years, this figure has steadily risen, with the average maternal age settling at 27.77 years.
+Compared to the 1970s, the current AMA is up by approximately 5.2 years.
+Despite this upward trend, the the US ranks among the countries with lower average maternal ages, positioned 34th out of 38 globally.

 Average Age at First Birth over the decades